Partner seen via:

 If this legally contracted union is to survive the various changes that each partner undergoes as part of their conscious evolution in this lifetime, then the graha-mirrors which indicate social orthodoxy, economic interdependence, and emotional stability will dominate the mirrors which show individuality, creativity, adventurousness, or spiritualized detachment from the world.

 Navamsha is a window into the astral body.
-The astral self consists mainly of personal beliefs (not social doctrine, not religious teachings, not ideology).
+The astral self consists mainly of personal beliefs (not social doctrine, not sacred teachings, not ideology).
 If the graha-mirror which rules the 1st navamsha of the radical lagna or the 7th navamsha of the radical lagna happens to be the bhuktipati at the time of the marriage contract avowal and that graha-mirror by its natural character favors partnership more than independence, then the forecast favors longevity of the marriage vow.

 So yes if one wanted a bit of extra insurance against the two partners getting out of sync with their mutual expectations of contract longevity, choosing to perform the marriage ceremony during a period of a mutuality-prone graha-mirror can add support to the existing belief.
-That is one reason why marriage during bhukti of Shukra is so common.
+That is one reason why marriage during bhukti of Zukra is so common.

 However if the existing personal belief is not consonant with the social mandate to extend marriage contracts "until death do ye part" then no amount of well-chosen bhukti timing can counteract a karmic seed-belief.